🔄

 It’s important to know the difference between paint that is dry and paint that is cured.
 Paint is typically dry to the touch within a few hours, meaning the liquid has evaporated.
 Curing, however, is the process of the paint hardening into a durable, scratch-resistant finish, which can take anywhere from several days to a few weeks.
 To be safe, wait at least 24 to 48 hours before gently placing furniture or decor back against your newly painted walls.
 This prevents scuffs and ensures your beautiful finish cures properly and lasts for years.

-How to Pick the Perfect Paint Color
+How to Choose the Perfect Paint Color

 Choosing a paint color can feel like the most exciting—and overwhelming—part of the project.
 The right shade can completely transform your space, making it feel cozy, modern, or anything in between.
 It’s not just about picking a color you like; it’s about finding one that works with your wood panels, your lighting, and your overall vision.
 Let’s walk through how to narrow down the options and find the perfect hue for your home.